-Understanding the Belief Complex or the God Complex as an object of my affection and authority has made an enormous impact on my life.
-Also, understanding God as a system of thought made into a dominant character, where he clearly excludes himself from the negative side of things by separating from the devil, i.e., a less fruitful dominant character in an opposing system, has also made a significant mark on my life.
-Of course, it only makes sense that both these guys, systems, or ends-of-the-pole must meet somewhere along the line and take turns at running the show, turning things upside down and then back downside up.
-We live on a Bi-polar Rock that doesn’t accept anything less!
+Understanding the Belief Complex or the God Complex as a standout object of my affection and authority has made an enormous impact on my life.
+Also, understanding God as a system of thought made into a powerful character, where he clearly excludes himself from the negative side of things by separating from the devil; i.e., a less fruitful but still powerful character in an opposing system, has also made a significant mark on my life.
+Of course, it only makes sense in this light that both these leaders, systems, or ends-of-the-pole-personifications must meet somewhere along the line and take turns at running the show, turning things upside down and then back right-side up.
+We live on a Bi-polar Rock that doesn’t accept anything less.

-Thankfully, my now solid acknowledgement that NO higher power ever existed on one end of the spectrum only released me from constantly juggling the ‘opposing ends’.
+Thankfully, my now solid acknowledgement that NO higher power ever existed on one end of the spectrum only released me from constantly and exhaustively juggling the ‘opposing ends’ of my mind.
 In other words, seeing this full-sized pendulum within my psyche meant less conflict and stronger relationships in my everyday life, and for once, I made it to steady ground.

-Whereas previously, or when I first stepped outside conventional methods in an attempt to get myself on track, I got stuck many lightyears away from absolutely everyone!
-(Though I have made the long journey back).
-I was completely glued to a chaotic outlook in a heavy narrative that overwhelmed every aspect of my existence (which I’ll explain on the next page).
-So for a while, I had little-to-no hope running frantically through my veins, and lived inside fear in an almost fulltime drained position .
-Any other short-lived time, I was either on a high or tranced-out on a dope-filled idea that I managed to inflate from somewhere.
+Whereas previously, or when I first stepped outside conventional methods in an attempt to get myself on track, I got stuck many lightyears away from absolutely everyone (though I have made the long journey back).
+I was completely glued to a chaotic outlook in a heavy narrative that overwhelmed every aspect of my existence (which I explain more in the next page).
+So for a while, I had little-to-no hope running frantically through my veins, and lived inside fear in an almost full time drained position.
+Any other short-lived time, I was either running on a high or completely tranced-out on a dope-filled idea that I found short-term value in.

 A Lower Power